What is Korfball?

 Over the first few weekends of term, we attend freshers tournaments at Cardiff and Sheffield, which are designed to allow newcomers to play alongside more experienced players.
 Of course, there is a night out after a hard day of Korf.

-We currently have four active teams of around 12 members each, all entered into different leagues.
+We currently have five active teams of around 12 members each, all entered into different leagues.

 Since Korfball is a mixed sport, the socials are excellent!
 We have awesome socials every week, before finishing off the second term with the club tour to the Attila Korfball Tournament in Amsterdam and Eindhoven.